Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 granted the religious foundation left her from David Hume and Immanuel Kant,

-that western philosophy had refuted natural theology in the Thomist mold (as
+that Western philosophy had refuted natural theology in the Thomist mold (as

 based in principle upon Romans 1:19-21).

-She accepted the conclusions of her philosophical archenemy, Kant in
+She accepted the conclusions of her philosophical archenemy, Kant in “The

-the medieval theologian and philosopher Thomas Aquinas (1224-1274), who used
+theologian and philosopher Thomas Aquinas (1224-1274), who used Greek reason to

-Greek reason to help support the Christian faith.
-It’s no coincidence, as Western culture has increasingly rejected
+no coincidence, as Western culture has increasingly rejected medieval

-both more irreligious and less rational in the past three centuries).
+more irreligious and less rational in the past three centuries).
 For someone who supposedly thought through

 her intellectual foundation to the nth degree, she knew astonishingly so little

-about the theory of evolution, despite it’s our civilization’s reigning myth for
+about the theory of evolution, despite it’s our civilization’s reigning myth

-refuting the argument from design.
+for refuting the argument from design.

 “Darwin’s Black Box,” by Michael Behe, which it analyzes irreducible